charlesblakemore/ott_farfield_visualization/README.rst

 Non-Python prerequisites
 ````````````````````````

+**MATLAB is clearly required** for this to work.
+Supposedly, the
+Optical Tweezers Toolbox is compatible with R2016b and later
+releases, although it was built in R2018a, and tested here with
+R2021b.

+The Optical Tweezers Toolbox is `available from MathWorks <https://www.mathworks.com/matlabcentral/fileexchange/73541-ott-optical-tweezers-toolbox>`_ and must be installed and
+added to the default MATLAB path.
+This happens automatically if
+installed with the `MATLAB Add ons menu <https://www.mathworks.com/help/matlab/add-ons.html>`_

 Users will need to `install the MATLAB engine for Python <https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html>`_ specific
 to their personal work environment.
 This step can often manifest
 some package compatibility issues as the MATLAB version you have